Skip to content

 #3 – Battlefield 6 (PC) – Raw 5K Ultrawide Chaos

-For a lot of players, this is exactly why they want a super ultrawide: huge maps, constant explosions, and those “only in Battlefield” moments stretching from one end of the panel to the other.
-It’s not just pretty – it can also feel like a small advantage when you’re trying to read the flow of a match.
+This is the kind of super ultrawide showcase people imagine: huge maps, constant explosions, and those “only in Battlefield” moments stretching from one end of the panel to the other.
+It’s not just pretty — it makes the chaos easier to follow.

 Battlefield 6 – 5K Ultrawide Gameplay Video